Holistic Counselling and Psychotherapy – Clinical Research and Development

 When I was eighteen years old I moved from Catholic Ireland to “secular-democratic” England, where I was told (directly and indirectly) that this was the “best of all possible worlds”. (“You’ve never had it so good”!
 [Statement by the prime minister of that time, Alec Douglas-Home]).
 And so my Irish Catholicism quickly fell away, to be replaced by liberal values (“live and let live”).
 Which lasted until I was twenty-two years of age, when I stumbled into a Marxist group, and I was told about – and read about – the “fact” that “…the history of all hitherto society was a history of class struggle”; and not only was Britain not a “liberal democracy”, but it was one of the earliest capitalist societies, made up of wage slaves and capitalist exploiters.

 And this (Marxist theory) was my belief system up to the age of 29 years, when I fell out of the Marxist group, in which my first wife had been having an affair with a “comrade” for about two years (during which time she was trying to have a baby with me!); and when we finally split, she was in fact eight months pregnant – which emotional mess almost tipped me “over the edge”.
 (I still think there is a good deal of truth in elements of the Marxist theory; but it has too many flaws to be able to fly, considering the failure of anybody anywhere to establish a substantial socialist society.
-And the major problem of the permanent need for state repression of greed and other capitalistic tendencies, which come out of the human soul – from the Bad Wolf side!
+And the major problem with socialism is the permanent need for state repression of greed and other capitalistic tendencies, which come out of the human soul – from the Bad Wolf side!
 [Capitalism did not fall from the skies.
 It is a very human – greedy human – tendency.
-It is neurotic, and anti-social, but also ubiquitous).
+It is neurotic, and anti-social, but also ubiquitous.
+And, it is apparently inextinguishable as a mode of existence of the Bad Wolf side of humans in general).

 Anyway, I dropped politics (in 1976), and took up playing the guitar, especially the songs of Leonard Cohen and Bob Dylan, and I believed every line they wrote.
 And I felt every barb they felt; every wound they endured.
 (This was a step up for me, as I had been largely unaware of my feelings up to that point, and had no stories [poems or songs] to help me to process any emotional pain I might have endured!)